KMindeguia/movies/README.md

-# MovieDBApp
+# Movies
-MovieDB is a sample app implementing several UI patterns.
-It was firstly built to test a few different implementations of a details page.
+Movies is a collection of a few UI/UX ideas that came up whilst developing an iOS app called Wattmo (http://wattmo.com).
+I thought it'd be nice to share some of these ideas.
+You guys have fun with it!

 ![Alt text](https://raw.githubusercontent.com/KMindeguia/moviedbapp/master/Screeshots/sc1.png?raw=true "Optional title")
 ![Alt text](https://raw.githubusercontent.com/KMindeguia/moviedbapp/master/Screeshots/sc2.png?raw=true "Optional title")